PyrooL/Alpha/README.md

 ## Step 3: Switches

 Mount the switches in the plate, and solder them all in.
+Careful for bent pins!

 ![switches](instruction_photos/switches.jpg)